PepijnMC/ElevationDragRuler/README.md

 - **Force Flying**: When enabled, changes the default movement option to flying instead of walking for creatures with a greater flying than walking speed.
 The creature will still burrow or swim when its elevation is below 0.
 Enabled by default.

 ### Swimming
+> *Requires <a href="https://github.com/manuelVo/foundryvtt-terrain-ruler" target="_blank">Terrain Ruler</a> and <a href="https://github.com/ironmonk88/enhanced-terrain-layer" target="_blank">Enhanced Terrain Layer</a>!*

-Creatures will be set to swim, and thus use their swimming speed, when the token's elevation is below or at 0 and is within "water" terrain from the Enhanced Terrain Layer module.
+Creatures will be set to swim, and thus use their swimming speed, when the token's elevation is below 0 and is within "water" terrain from the Enhanced Terrain Layer module.
 If the creature has no swimming speed, it will use the greater of their walking or flying speed but water will count as difficult terrain.

 Additionally, this speedprovider includes a setting to streamline setting up swimming creatures.
 This setting can be found within Drag Ruler's settings.
 - **Force Swimming**: When enabled, changes the default movement option to swimming instead of walking in water terrain for creatures with a greater swimming than flying or walking speed.
 Enabled by default.